bengtmartensson/AGirs/README.md

 they are connected to.
-To allow soldering sensors directly to the holes in some boards, the program supports defining e.g. SENSOR_GND and SENSOR_VSS, which will make the program define these pins as digital outputs, being fed by constant 0 and 5 volts respectivelly.
+To allow soldering sensors directly to the holes in some boards, the program supports defining e.g. SENSOR_GND and SENSOR_VSS, which will make the program define these pins as digital outputs, being fed by constant 0 and 5 volts respectively.

-Note that the sending pin and the capure pin
+Note that the sending pin and the capture pin
 (as opposed to the receive pin) are not configurable, but has to follow the following table: